thekovic/png_defringe_rs/README.md

 # png_defringe_rs

+png_defringe_rs is a port of Immorpher's PNG Defringe program written in Rust to achieve easier installation and faster performance.
 Using PNG Defringe can remove colored fringes from resampled and filtered graphics which have transparency, caused by the filtering picking color information from pixels that are meant to be fully transparent.

 ## Installation